 - 1. Press the appropriate key to display the function you desire.
-For temperature and humidity you must choose between the inside and outside readings, as each set of alarms is handled separately. - 2.
+For temperature you must choose between the inside and outside readings, as each set of alarms is handled separately. - 2.
 Press UNITS to select the desired unit of measure. - 3.
 Press ALARM.

-If you are displaying temperature or humidity, which have two alarm settings each, the high alarm setting appears first.

-4. To display the low alarm setting for temperature or humidity, press ALARM again.
+If you are displaying temperature, which has two alarm settings, the high alarm setting appears first. - 4.
+To display the low alarm setting for temperature, press ALARM again.